 Since retiring from international cricket, it’s said that former Indian captain MS Dhoni has been busy making investments into various industries.
 That has the potential to boost his income significantly in the future, but it remains impressive at its current levels of $113 million.

 MSD would have built up those numbers throughout his career as the captain of both India and the successful IPL franchise, Chennai Super Kings.
-He has been an inspirational skipper for CSK, and their multiple trophy wins in the Indian Premier League will have boosted Dhoni’s revenue levels.
+He has been an inspirational skipper for CSK, and their multiple trophy wins in the IPL will have boosted Dhoni’s revenue levels.

 Sourav Ganguly – $80 million

 As another former Indian captain, Sourav Ganguly would have also enjoyed significant earnings throughout his playing career.
 The IPL came along a little late for him but he still featured and would have commanded significant salaries and signing on fees.
 He played for two franchise teams in the IPL – Pune Warriors and Kolkata Knight Riders.

 After retiring, Ganguly went into the administrative side of the game and he was the President of the BCCI until late 2022.
 If we add in his brand endorsements which include Burnpur Cement, Classplus and Essilor Lenses, it all adds up to some exceptional numbers.

 Ricky Ponting – $70 million

 Australia’s Ricky Ponting is another cricketer to have enjoyed multiple roles in the game since retiring.
 He is most commonly seen as a coach and will be visible in many dugouts in the IPL and in other franchise cricket around the world.

 In Australia, England and in other countries, Ponting also works extensively as an insightful commentator.
 Of course, his earnings from playing, together with brand endorsements from the likes of Adidas and Kookaburra contributes to his $70 million fortune.